“Message in a Bottle”

 As I wrote about in my Late to the Party entry of Die Hard, good action movies require investment in the characters to create stakes.
 None of the explosions or gunfire really matter if we don’t care about who they’re happening to.
 The same holds true of comedy, which people reflexively think of as a light-hearted genre.
 Comedy can work exceptionally well when there are life and death stakes and serious stuff going on.

 “Message in a Bottle” is a very fun and entertaining comedy episode because of its high stakes.
-In a way, they’ve have never been higher for Voyager‘s crew.
+In a way, they’ve never been higher for Voyager‘s crew.
 Sure, they’ve found themselves in life or death situations before – the season began with the ship facing off against two of its deadliest adversaries ever.
 But these deadly adventures happen pretty much every week and can end up being paradoxically mundane.
 In “Message,” Voyager and its crew are in no mortal danger at all, so what are the ultra high stakes?

 After four years, the episode presents its characters with the clearest and most direct way of letting Starfleet know that they’re still alive in the Delta Quadrant.
 Seven has located a vast and ancient array of alien communication satellites that allows the ship to see all the way to a distant region of the Alpha Quadrant.
 She detects a Starfleet ship quickly traveling out of its furthest sensor range and Voyager has precious few minutes to contact them and let them know they’re still alive.